389ds/389ds.github.io/index.md

 ---

 The enterprise-class [Open Source](docs/389ds/FAQ/licensing.html) LDAP server for Linux.
 It is hardened by real-world use, is full-featured, supports multi-master replication, and already handles many of the largest LDAP deployments in the world.
-The **389 Directory Server** can be downloaded for free and set up in less than an hour using the graphical console.
+The **389 Directory Server** can be downloaded for free, and set up in less than an hour using the graphical console.

 <div id="front-page-columns" class="container-fluid">
   <div class="row">